 The Fourth of July is one of the busiest days in Estes Park, rightfully so.
 It’s a great idea.
 Seeing fireworks over the lake and celebrating America among the mountains is awesome.
-Get here early (the fireworks start around 9-9:30 pm over Lake Estes, and we suggest making a long weekend of it or staying the night before ).
+Get here early (the fireworks start around 9-9:30 pm over Lake Estes, and we suggest staying the night before).
 And if you get stuck in traffic, play those car games and bop along to our Estes Park 4th of July Spotify playlist.
-Here are some more tips for parking and navigating summer crowds.
+Here's what you need to know for parking.

 Whether you like to be in the middle of the celebration as the life of the party or watching from above to soak it all in, we curated a list of some fun spots every kind of celebrator would enjoy the fireworks from.